Human-Singularity/gregory-ms-website/content/annual-review/2024/index.md

   </a>
 </div>

-The project is still called Gregory‑MS, but we refer to the software as [Gregory‑AI](https://gregory-ai.com/).
+<p>The project is still called Gregory‑MS, but we refer to the software as <a class="text-info font-weight-bold" style="text-decoration: underline;" href="https://gregory-ai.com/">GregoryAi</a>.
 We chose this name because "MS" might suggest it only works for Multiple Sclerosis.
-In fact, the software can adapt to other diseases and medical research areas.
+In fact, the software can adapt to other diseases and medical research areas.</p>

 ---

-## Development and Collaborations
+## Development and Collaborations{.title .text-info}

 <section class="py-4">
   <div class="container">